FIREFIGHTERSWOF employs more than 5000 young men and women who have been fully trained as wildfire firefighters.

 Working on Fire (WOF) was launched in September 2003 as part of the South African Government’s initiative to create jobs and to alleviate poverty.

-Today WOF employs more than 5000 young men and women who have been fully trained as wildfire firefighters and are stationed in more than 200 bases throughout South Africa.
-WOF addresses the prevention and control of wildland fires to enhance the sustainability and protection of life, poverty and the environment through the implementation of Integrated Fire Management products and services.
+Today, WOF employs more than 5000 young men and women, who have been fully trained as wildfire firefighters and are stationed in more than 200 bases throughout South Africa.
+WOF addresses the prevention and control of wildland fires to enhance the sustainability and protection of life, properties and the environment through the implementation of Integrated Fire Management solutions.

-The Working on Fire teams typically consists of a crew of twenty five firefighters who are led by a Crew Leader.
+A Working on Fire team typically consists of a crew of twenty-five firefighters, led by a Crew Leader.

 Integrated Fire Management (IFM) is a series of actions that include fire awareness, prevention, detection, suppression and rehabilitation.